MartinWitt/laughing-train/mining/buildship.md

     /**
      * Returns either a new Gradle {@link ILaunchConfiguration} instance or an existing one,
-     * depending on whether there is already a Gradle run configuration for the given set of
+     * depending on whether there is already a Gradle test run configuration for the given set of
      * attributes or not.
 The result is saved to the disk.
 ```